mediocregopher/bananaq/README.md

   be the same across all consumer groups for that queue).

-* inprogress - The number of events marked as in-progress (i.e. are awaiting being [QACK'd](#qack)) for this consumer group
+* inprogress - The number of events marked as in-progress (i.e. are awaiting being [QACK'd](#qack)) for this consumer group.
+This includes expired events.

 * redo - The number of events which were marked as in-progress but were timedout, and so are currently available for consuming again by this consumer group.

-* done - The number of events which are have been consumed and acknowledged successfully by consumers in this consumer group.
+This includes expired events.

 * available - The number of events which are available for being consumed by a consumer in this consumer group.
+This includes expired events.

 *NOTE that there may in the future be more information returned in the statistics maps returned by this call; do not assume that they will always be of